 Bab and Jumbo were war dogs with 1st Battalion 8th Gurkha Rifles.

-During a patrol, Bab and Jumbo alerted troops that the enemy were nearby by barking.
-A wife of one of their officers awarded the dogs with replica campaign medals for their courage.
+During a patrol, Bab and Jumbo's barking alerted troops that the enemy were nearby.
+The wife of one of their officers awarded the dogs with replica campaign medals for their courage.